marvrez/BoomerCV/README.md

 * `filter` - apply a chosen filter on a given image
 * `lines` - find lines in a given image
 * `blobs` - run blob detection on a given image
+* `corners` - run corner detection on the input image

 More instructions will be shown about these functions if you run them without any additional parameters.